Deducteam/lambdapi/docs/tactics.rst

 the focus goal by using the ``focus`` tactic.
 The proof is complete only when all generated goals have been solved.

-Reminder: the BNF grammar of tactics is in :download:`syntax.bnf`.
+Reminder: the BNF grammar of tactics is in `syntax.bnf <https://raw.githubusercontent.com/Deducteam/lambdapi/master/docs/syntax.bnf>`__.

 ``solve``
 ---------